cell-os/cell-os/docs/deployment-aws.md

 that we need to fallback on passing user's key/secret into the VM.
 This may work for dev setups but needs to be discussed with Security and IT.

-Note that you may get this capabilities by enabling KLAM
+Note that you may get this capabilities by enabling KLAM and using 1h tokens.

 ### The bucket needs to be in the same region